← Guides

 3. Redesign”Open”, “Save”, “Share”Adding a button inside <a> creates a nested interactive — invalid HTML and broken keyboard/AT semantics

-Step 3 forces a structural decision before the third use case forces it in an emergency: the card is either a link, or it hosts inline actions — not both.
+Step 3 forces a structural decision in calm conditions rather than under deadline pressure: the card is either a link, or it hosts inline actions — not both.
 A title-as-link with an action row below is the usual answer.

 Rule 3 — Three times the content